Webhooks

 The Webhook configurations list displays all webhooks configured for the active entity.

-The attempt details page displays a log of all attempts for the selected event, from oldest to newest.
+The attempt details page displays a log of all attempts for the selected webhook, from oldest to newest.
+In this page you can view the following details for each attempt:- The date and time of the attempt.

 Failed attempts display Failed in the Status column.